 - The amount of PCIe lanes they connect to

-Here are some article for more details:
+Here are some articles for more details:

 Not all motherboards have a standard amount of PCIe slots.